morganemottey/morganemottey/README.md

 Hi Github Community 🧠

 My name is Morgane ,
- 👩🏼‍🦳I'm a fullstack developper girl who learning a lot of stuff !
+ 👩🏼‍🦳 I'm a fullstack developper girl who learning a lot of stuff !

     🫀 I’m looking to collaborate with a new adventure;
     💻 I’m currently working on something cool 😉;